K2Lin-Daniel/K2Lin_Tool/README.md

 As you know,This Lua script is for control those annoying recoil.

-It is recommended that you read the notes in the configuration file before using it, and then rebind the buttons.
-To use the rapid fire function, you need to hold down G5 and the RMB.
-Runs well on my laptop with GHUB and Logitech G502 Hero Mouse
+It is recommended that you read the notes in the configuration file before using it

-Anyone is very welcome to make suggestions or point out problems sharply））, :).
-Maybe I saw it that day and I will revise it
+There are still many areas for improvement in this script.
+If you want to modify it, please use Pull Requests!

-Reminder: The manager of this project is a lazy person（XD.
-Most of your requests will have to wait half a month to be discovered.
+Everything works well on my R9 5950X and RTX 3080Ti gaming rig.
+The keys are originally set for G502, and everything can be changed.

 [](https://img.shields.io/github/issues/K2Lin-Daniel/K2Lin_Tool)